CyrusMoreno/alpacas-r-socute/kyd.md

 ### How not to ask questions
 - asking Leading questions
 - closed-ended questions
-- vague or non-specific to what we try to find out
+- vague or non-specific to what we are trying to find

 ***[Go back to README.md](/README.md)***